culvertsoft/mgen/README.md

       </Types>
     </Module>

-We may want to generate source code for types defined in multiple modules, and need some way to group these together.
+We probably want to specify which code generators to run, and if there is more than one module to generate code for.
 We do this by creating a project file.
-The path to the project file is the only required parameter to pass to the MGen compiler.
-The following code is an example of what a project file may look like:
+Here is an example of what a project file may look like:

     <Project>